sarabase/sarabase/README.md

 ### Hi there 👋 I'm Sara Bardají

 Just starting out, trying to find my place :earth_africa:.
-I'm a curious person :female_detective: and I always looking to learn something new.
+I'm a curious person :female_detective: and I am always looking to learn something new.

 - 🌱 I’m currently learning Vue.js and Tensorflow
 - 💬 Ask me about anything you want, I'll always try to help